 Meanwhile, according to Bloomberg, a May survey of 1,000 U.S. adults showed that 39% would consider quitting if their employers weren’t flexible about remote work.

-- Gives remote employees the flexibility they’ve come to enjoy
+- Gives remote employees the flexibility they need or enjoy

-- Fits with the direction of the organization
+- Stays aligned with the direction of the organization

 Remote Leadership Requires a Shift in Mindset

 A shift in mindset means asking ourselves how we’re dealing with the day-to-day things that are in our purview.
 How our teams work.
-How we’re conversing with people.
+How we’re communicating with people.
 How we think about workable workflows, empowering people, removing roadblocks and keeping everyone engaged.

 Leading Remote Work Then: The Sudden Swing Sent Shockwaves